Growing wool in Australia using regenerative agriculture works to foster diversity and resilience in ecology, people and economy.

 Moving toward a regenerative agricultural business model is by no means an easy feat, but increasingly, Australian woolgrowers are seeing the diverse benefits of working in sync with nature.

-These are the woolgrowers practising regenerative agriculture.
+These are a selection of woolgrowers practising regenerative agriculture.

 Over the last 40 years David, his wife Judith and their three children, have implement a permaculture design at Millpost with their superfine Merino flock and the property is now a self-sustaining and diverse ecosystem that holds extensive benefits for the land, the animals and the family.